Snow storms and pandemic ground flights, delay holiday's end

 American Airlines said most of Sunday’s canceled flights had been canceled ahead of time to avoid last-minute disruptions at the airport.

-SkyWest, a regional carrier that operates flights under the names American Eagle, Delta Connection and United Express, grounded nearly 500 flights on Sunday, about 20% of its schedule, according to FlightAware.
+SkyWest, a regional carrier that operates flights under the names American Eagle, Delta Connection and United Express, grounded more than 500 flights Sunday, about 20% of its schedule, according to FlightAware.

-Airlines have said they are taking steps to reduce cancellations caused by the spread of COVID-19’s omicron variant.
+Airlines have said they are taking steps to reduce cancellations caused by workers affected by the pandemic.
 United is offering to pay pilots triple or more of their usual wages for picking up open flights through most of January.
-Spirit Airlines reached a deal with the Association of Flight Attendants for double pay for cabin crews through Tuesday, said a union spokesperson.
+Spirit Airlines reached a deal with the Association of Flight Attendants for double pay for cabin crews through Tuesday, a union spokesperson said.

 Airlines hope that extra pay and reduced schedules get them through the holiday crush and into the heart of January, when travel demand usually drops off.
 The seasonal decline could be sharper than normal this year because most business travelers are still grounded.